yingxuanhehe/Python/README.md

 # Python
-This file contains Python questions (LAB and TUTORIALS) from school
+Contains Python language questions (LAB and TUTORIALS) from school